A Place for Mom

 • Spell simple words backward

-• Add and subtract basic equations
+• Add and subtract with basic equations

 • Name objects properly